-Jennifer is a Fellow of the Chartered Institute of Legal Executives and has Senior Litigator status with the Association of Personal Injury Lawyers (APIL).
+Jenny is a Fellow of the Chartered Institute of Legal Executives and has Senior Litigator status with the Association of Personal Injury Lawyers (APIL).
 She specialises in clinical negligence and personal injury cases and represents families at Inquests.
 Jenny is a member of the AvMA Clinical Negligence Specialist Panel.

 - Obstetric and birthing injuries

 - Gynaecological injuries

 - Delays in diagnosis of cancer (including breast, ovarian and bowel cancer)

 - Negligent surgical treatment including hernia, bowel and a variety of orthopaedic surgeries

 - Negligent nursing treatment leading to pressure sores